codeforeurope/art-explorer-docs/index.md

 ---
 ### Introduction

 Welcome to the Manchester Art Gallery Open Data API (beta).
-This API provides access to Manchester Art Gallery's collection of works database in computer-readable [JSON] format.
+This API provides access to [Manchester Art Gallery]'s collection of works database in computer-readable [JSON] format.
 It is intended for software developers who wish to build tools and apps which xx, yy and zz.

 API access is provided on a "fair use" basis, and does not require an access key for its use.
 All data is copyright Manchester Art Gallery 2014 unless stated otherwise, and is made available under a permissive [FOO] license.